I really liked the text-on-photo editor — the result turned out to be an absolute masterpiece.

 - AI-generated unique cards — every Keiro no Hi card is created from scratch by AI — no templates, each greeting is one of a kind

-- Custom greeting text — add 敬老の日おめでとうございます or your own heartfelt message.
+- Personal greeting text — add 敬老の日おめでとうございます or your own heartfelt message.
 AI beautifully integrates Japanese text into the design

 - Longevity symbols — cranes (tsuru), turtles (kame), pine trees, bamboo — traditional Japanese symbols of long life and good health incorporated into your card